So … you want to know how to remember things.

 If you are a fan of ‘Sherlock’ – the BBC series, you have seen Sherlock Holmes use his ‘mind palace’ to remember practically everything.
 This memorization method isn’t just used by fictional detectives.
 Memory champions swear by the memory palace.

 The mnemonic device, also referred to as the ‘Method of Loci’ or ‘Cicero Method’ was developed in Ancient Greece.

 The fundamental concept of the Memory Palace Technique is to associate pieces of information that you wish to remember with parts of a location that you are very familiar with.
 This location can be your home.

 This memorization method begins by visualizing yourself walking through your home and remembering every single detail that you can.
 It’s also a great mental exercise.

 However, you necessarily do not need to visualize, and can physically walk through your home too.
-In fact, the idea of the memory palace is to make use of all your senses – auditory, kinesthetic (touch) and so on.
+In fact, the idea of the memory palace is to make use of all your senses – auditory, kinesthetic (touch), and so on.

-Associate each item that you with to remember with a specific object or space in your home.
+Associate each item that you wish to remember with a specific object or space in your home.
 For example, if you are trying to remember a new language, you might want to store all the words related to weather in your wardrobe.